YashLoriya02/npm-summarizer-cli/README.md

 # 🚀 Summarizer CLI

-#### Instantly summarize code files, functions, or custom prompts using powerful LLMs — right from your terminal.
+#### Instantly summarize code files, functions, or custom prompts using LLM — right from your terminal.
 Whether you're reviewing unfamiliar codebases, writing documentation, onboarding new developers, or just need a quick overview of complex logic, Summarizer CLI is your AI-powered assistant.
 It works with full files or extracts specific functions on demand, and can even handle free-form prompt instructions.
 With beautifully formatted CLI output and optional export to Markdown, txt, or JSON files, this tool saves hours of reading and guessing.
 Simple, blazing fast, and developer-friendly — perfect for individuals, teams, and code reviewers alike.

 ## ✨ Features